Menu

 The Four Rounds

-Everyone's optimistic.
-Copilot tools are arriving across the enterprise.
-How much do you bet on early adoption — and what do you risk if you're wrong?
+Early 2026.
+Capability is broadly available but unevenly deployed.
+How much do you bet on first-mover advantage — and what do you risk if you're wrong?

 How Decisions Are Scored